IRS Forms

 • Half of your excess AGI, the instructions define how to compute excess AGI on lines 14 through 17.

-• The total of your nontaxable Social Security and other nontaxable pensions, annuities, or disability income, reported on line 13.
+• The total of your nontaxable Social Security and other nontaxable pensions, annuities, or disability income, reported on line 13 (even though these items aren’t taxable, the form requires them to be added back here, and this add‑back is the single most common reason the credit zeroes out for seniors with meaningful Social Security).

-After subtracting these amounts from your initial amount, if your result is zero or less, you stop, you cannot take the credit.
+After subtracting these amounts from your initial amount, if your result is zero or less, you stop, you cannot take the credit (in practice this is the typical outcome for seniors with modest Social Security and AGI, the nontaxable‑benefit add‑back plus half of excess AGI often equals or exceeds the initial amount, zeroing the credit out before the 15% factor ever applies).
 If it is positive, you multiply by 15% to get a tentative credit on line 20.

 The credit limit, why it can be smaller than your tentative number